convict-git/KoraKaagaz/design-doc.md

 ## Overview of the workflow:
 There will be a centralized server-client setup.
-Therefore it will have a central node acting as server (which is always expected to stay up) and possibly multiple client (user) nodes which communicates with the central node.
+Therefore, it will have a central node acting as server (which is always expected to stay up) and possibly multiple client (user) nodes which communicate with the central node.
 The client is turned up.
-An UI instance is created and networking module opens a INET socket.
+A UI instance is created and networking module opens a INet socket.
 UI keeps listening to events.

 1. **STEP 1: Initialize/fetch a Board**
     - On the central node we will have a daemon that will act as an **Coordinator server**.
-It stores a map which translates the board ID to a port where the INET socket is open and flag bit (representing whether board is active or not) for the corresponding board.
+It stores a map which translates the board ID to a port where the INet socket is open and flag bit (representing whether the board is active or not) for the corresponding board.
 Also another map which translates the board ID to the path of the persistence files of the board (if exists).
 This will be handled by the networking team.
     - The client node can take two actions now using the UI, either create a new board or demand an existing board by providing a board ID.
 In any case it has to communicate with the coordinator server.
-        - In the case of creating a new board, the coordinator server creates a board ID, finds an unused port and creates a directory (on it's local disk) for persistence.
+        - In the case of creating a new board, the coordinator server creates a board ID, finds an unused port and creates a directory (on its local disk) for persistence.
 It then updates the aforementioned maps with the port and flipping the active bit, and spawns a board server which occupies the identified port for further